ceramic and textile artist

 Other endangered buildings, barns and museums were recorded and the resulting porcelain work- either mounted or hung, preserve visual elements of social and personal histories.

 In 2008 Jane collaborated with photographer Kirsten Cooke to record the abandoned and decaying Sherborne House.
-The moulds she took were used to produce the new 2024 work that is on display at the newly restored, The Sherborne.
+The moulds she took were used to produce the new 2024 work that was part of the opening exhibition at the newly restored The Sherborne.
+View more …

 landscape bowls: